Projects

 Location: India

-Following the success of this work, the NextEnergy Foundation is funding the installation of solar systems on the remainder of FADV’s Learning Centres.
-In total, 41 Centres will have first time access to renewable energy.
-The total direct beneficiaries will be 6,004 children and the indirect beneficiaries will be around 24,500 people.
+Following the success of this work, the NextEnergy Foundation has funded the installation of solar systems on the remainder of FADV’s Learning Centres.
+In total, 40 Centres will have first time access to renewable energy.

-Transforming FADV’s Centres will not only involve the physical installation of the solar systems, but also alter their ethos and governance structure towards the promotion of sustainable development.
-As part of the project, FADV will organise ‘education for sustainable development’ days in accordance with the Targets for SDG 13 (Climate Action).
+Transforming FADV’s Centres has not only involved the physical installation of the solar systems, but also the alteration of the Centres’ ethos and governance structures towards the promotion of sustainable development.
+As part of the project, FADV has organised ‘education for sustainable development’ days in accordance with the Targets for UN SDG 13 (Climate Action).